“Unpretentious but luxurious eco-lodges for 2-4 with alfresco bathtubs and saunas, perched high on a hill overlooking the Oa peninsula in Islay”

 - Stepping out of the walk-in raindance showers straight onto heated Caithness slab floors

-- We visited in December and decided not to brave the hot tub, but imagine it would be one of the high points of staying at Coillabus
+- We visited in December and decided not to brave the outdoor tub, but imagine it would be one of the high points of staying at Coillabus

 - A journey to get to (but that's half the point), and you’ll be isolated without a car